Item Components and Structure

 Cohesion: All the elements of an item (i.e., given, stem, prompts, and answer options) should clearly relate to each other.
 All answer options should grammatically, logically, and directly answer the stem.

-Correct answer: An item's correct answer(s) should be 100% correct and the only correct answer(s).
+Correct answer: An item's correct answer(s) should be both 100% correct and the only correct answer(s).

-Clues: The stem and answer options should not provide a student with clues as to the right answer, including the following types of clues.
+Clues: Neither the question stem nor the answer options should contain clues that reveal the correct answer to students.
 You can avoid clueing with the following guidelines:

-• Answer options should be of similar complexity, detail, and length.
-There should not be a single option that stands out from the others.
+- Answer options should be of similar complexity, detail, and length.
+Avoid having a single option that stands out from the others, especially if it is the correct answer.

-• Key terms that appear in the stem should not be included in the answer options, unless all answer options include those same terms.
+- Key terms that appear in the given or stem should not be included in the correct answer unless all answer options include those same terms.

 Parallelism: Answer options should be parallel in nature.
 This means they should all start with the same part of speech and be in the same tense.
 For example, each option could start with a noun or a present-tense verb.